Erdiko/users/README.md

 `composer require erdiko/users`

-### Create / Install the DB
+### Create & Install the DB

 This package relies upon a number of database tables to store user records.
 You must create the database & tables before you can use this package.

-**Please Note**: If you are using this package along with our [erdiko/user-admin](https://github.com/Erdiko/user-admin) package, these tables will be created for you with our installation/quick start process.

-Add required tables into your database running in order the .sql files placed in sql directory inside the package:

-### Create the Database

-1. Log in to you Database server with a user that has permissions to create databases
-2. Create the database:

-	`mysql> CREATE DATABASE 'users';`
-3. Run the SQL script to create the required tables:

-   `mysql> source [PATH TO LOCAL REPO]\sql\dumps\user-admin.sql;`
+We highly recomend installing the DB and tables with our install scripts found in the erdiko/user-admin repo (`scripts/install-db.sh`).
+More information can be found on the erdiko/user-admin README file.

+If you would like to install the database manually, please use the `users\sql\dumps\user-admin.sql` to create the database defintion.

 ### Add the required routes to your Erdiko application